WINTER SALE

 Stone Setting Workshop – Folkuniversitetet, Stockholm

-A weekend course that introduced me to the world of setting stones — a skill I’m currently exploring further.
+A weekend course that introduced me to the world of setting stones, a skill I’m currently exploring further.

 It gave me a taste of how gemstones can elevate a design and how precise this craft really is.

-Upcoming: September 2025
+September 2025

 Stone Setting Course – Le Arti Orafe, Florence